SleepMaMi: A Universal Sleep Foundation Model for Integrating Macro- and Micro-structures: Experiments and Results

 \subsection{Contribution of the Macro-Encoder}

 Unlike existing models that focus exclusively on sleep micro-structure, \proposal incorporates a Macro-Encoder to integrate high-level sleep \textit{macro-structure} with micro-structure.
-To evaluate the added value of the Macro-Encoder, we conduct a comparative analysis using two classification and two regression tasks, evaluating embeddings from the Micro-Encoder alone against those from the full \proposal architecture.
-As summarized in Table~\ref{tab:macro_micro_comparison}, the integration of the Macro-Encoder yielded performance gains across all four tasks.
-Notably, although only sex and age are implicitly encoded during pretraining, the Macro-Encoder significantly enhanced performance in sleep staging and AHI estimation.
-These results suggest that DGCL fosters a superior representation of the global sleep architecture, benefiting a wide range of downstream sleep-related tasks.
+To evaluate the added value of the Macro-Encoder, we conduct a comparative analysis using two classification, two regression tasks and disease prediction task, evaluating embeddings from the Micro-Encoder alone against those from the full \proposal architecture.
+As summarized in Table~\ref{tab:macro_micro_comparison}, the integration of the Macro-Encoder yielded performance gains across all five tasks.